Posted on May 31, 2020

-The garden… viewed from the study, the craft room or the conservatory we call “the bank”.
-It is always on show – it is blossoming, blooming with flowers and birds – but it was not always this way – in fact the exact opposite!.
+“The Bank” is viewed from the study, the craft room or the conservatory.
+It is always on show – but it was not always this way – in fact the exact opposite!.

 First we had to clear away the existing trees and weeds.
 Trav’s Trees came with their chainsaws and this was the first of many visits to maintain and manage trees at Uccello Lane.